research center, seminar

 3.The anarchive needs documentation – the archive – from which to depart and through which to pass.
 It is an excess energy of the archive: a kind of supplement or surplus-value of the archive.

 In this movement between having to retreat from the world and then go back to the world as both places to make sense (study) of our relation with things, various questions start to appear: What is the importance and articulation of doing/thinking practices?
 And what kind of positionality would this create in the semi-academic frame work?

 What kind of environments and practices can we envisage to share political/ aesthetic concerns? what kind of ‘library’ would we build to address these concerns?

 Each practice will have a specific way of opening to the public and more specific formats will be announced in detail as we go along.
 For now the basic structure is a daily private practice fora group of invited artistic researchers and an open door practice everyday from 17:30 till 20:00 where public conversations and doings welcome the interested and the passerby.

-My interested in forms of learning together is situated in post-master’s program of a.pass (platform for artistic research practices) and has a background in art run organisations as models of self-organisation and collaboration based on artistic practice as situated ,critical and autonomous processes contributing for the politisation of modes of gathering and learning together.
+Forms of learning together is a central approach in the post-master’s program of a.pass (platform for artistic research practices) and has a background in art run organisations as models of self-organisation and collaboration.
+It views art practice and artistic research as situated, critical and autonomous processes contributing for the politisation of modes of gathering and learning together.